Let’s just be frank: I write a ridiculous amount of content.

 - Planning all blog posts for a launch or campaign at one time

-The main reason I batch it like this is because it helps me get into a groove.
+The main reason I batch it like this is that it helps me get into a groove.
 Batching’s a great time management method for anything, but for content especially, I feel like it helps keep your ideas connected.

 You come up with one working headline and what it might talk about, and then another idea snowballs off of that, and then another and another within the same stream of consciousness.

-Next thing you know, you have a full-blown series of interlocking and connected posts to build momentum throughout your entire campaign!
+Next thing you know, you have a full-blown series of interlocking and connected posts to build momentum throughout your entire marketing campaign!

 Now, while I do sit down for batch brainstorming sessions, I also don’t limit myself to only brainstorming during those sessions.
 Following the GTD methodology, I also “capture” any ideas that pop into my brain helmet on the fly while reading content or talking to other people on social media.

 And between those two processes, I haven’t run out of blog post ideas since like 2012. 🙌